Scott Robinson and Charlene Mitchell: Reception and impact

 The couple inspired the name of Australian indie rock band Scott & Charlene's Wedding.
 Singer-songwriter Craig Dermody explained: "I remember sitting down and watching it with my mum.
 I just watched it as a kid and then stopped watching it.
 I remember [the wedding] being massive, it was as if it was a real wedding.
 Like a royal wedding, but in Australia."
+In 2014, the couple's wedding came first in a poll to find 50 unforgettable moments in Network Ten's history.
+Siobhan Duck of the Herald Sun wrote "No moment in Network Ten's 50-year history has made more of an impact on Australia than the 1987 wedding of a pair of teenage bogans.
+To the strains of Angry Anderson's Suddenly, a young Charlene (Kylie Minogue) clad in the laciest gown that the 1980s had to offer, married her golden mullet-haired groom, Scott (Jason Donovan) before a riveted nation."

 In 2020, the couple's wedding was voted 5th "most unforgettable moment in Australian TV history" by readers of The Guardian.
 Writing for the same newspaper, Anna Spargo-Ryan included the couple in her list of the 10 best characters, admitting that she felt some "peer pressure" to have them on the list.
 She also stated "Scott and Charlene are the beating heart of Neighbours!
 They are the reason Erinsborough exists!
 No woman had ever been a mechanic before Kylie Minogue arrived on the street.
 Here's my proposition: Scott and Charlene only work as a couple.
 They're your co-dependent Facebook friend with a name like 'BenAnd SarahJones'.
 Yes, adorable teenagers in love, but we have Baz Luhrmann for that.
 More drama, please."